UEFA Euro 2016 final: Second half

 Neither side made any changes to their playing personnel during the interval and France kicked off the second half.
 Four minutes in, Sissoko fouled Pepe, who then dispossessed Payet before he could shoot.
 In the 53rd minute, France won a corner after a clearance from Pepe which Rui Patrício caught on the second attempt.
 Pogba then struck a shot high over the Portugal crossbar from around 30 yd.
 There was a brief delay to the match while a pitch invader was removed by security.
-In the 56th minute, João Mario's cross was headed behind by Samuel Umtiti and Quaresma's subsequent corner was headed clear by Evra.
+In the 56th minute, João Mário's cross was headed behind by Samuel Umtiti and Quaresma's subsequent corner was headed clear by Evra.
 Three minutes later, France made their first substitution of the game with Kingsley Coman coming on to replace Payet.
 Coman's first significant contribution was to pass to Griezmann whose shot was caught by Rui Patrício.
-In the 62nd minute, João Mario was shown the yellow card for tripping Giroud and four minutes later Pogba's pass found Coman who sent in a cross which Griezmann headed wide from 6 yd.
+In the 62nd minute, João Mário was shown the yellow card for tripping Giroud and four minutes later Pogba's pass found Coman who sent in a cross which Griezmann headed wide from 6 yd.

 Portugal then made their second substitution, with João Moutinho replacing Adrien Silva.
 With 17 minutes remaining, Coman played a one-two with Giroud but Coman's cross into the Portugal penalty area failed to find any of his teammates.
-Two minutes later, Coman passed the ball to Giroud in the Portugal box who struck it low but his shot was saved by Rui Patrício.
+Two minutes later, Coman passed the ball to Giroud in the Portugal box who struck it low, but his shot was saved by Rui Patrício.
 In the 78th minute, both sides made their third substitutions, André-Pierre Gignac coming on for Giroud, and Eder replacing Renato Sanches.
 Nani's mis-hit cross was pushed away by Lloris before he caught Quaresma's subsequent overhead kick.
 Umtiti was then booked and Nani's 25 yd left-footed strike went over the France crossbar.
 In the 84th minute, Sissoko ran with the ball, shooting from around 25 yd, but his strike was kept out by Rui Patrício.
 Two minutes into stoppage time, Evra played in a low cross to Gignac, who beat Pepe and struck the ball against the inside of the Portugal goalpost.
 Regular time ended with the score still 0–0 and the match proceeded into extra time.